-- Conserve the anti-invasion defences at Cuckmere Haven which are of historic/ archaeological interest. - Conserve the distinctive red and white striped lighthouse off at Beachy Head which forms a prominent, and distinctive, landmark. - R1.10 The following development considerations are specific to this character area: - Consider views from popular viewing areas at Beachy Head, Belle Tout, Birling Gap and Cuckmere Haven when planning any change.
+- R1.9 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the anti-invasion defences at Cuckmere Haven which are of historic/ archaeological interest. - Conserve the distinctive red and white striped lighthouse off at Beachy Head which forms a prominent, and distinctive, landmark. - R1.10 The following development considerations are specific to this character area: - Consider views from popular viewing areas at Beachy Head, Belle Tout, Birling Gap and Cuckmere Haven when planning any change.